farah-maria/word-salad/README.md

 <center>Desktop version of homepage.<br><br><img src="assets/images/homePg.jpg" alt="screenshot of homepage for desktop" width="60%"/></center>
 <br>

+I did initially think of making each answer button a different primary colour, but I decided this was too ‘busy’/ potentially confusing in appearance for a young user, given that the buttons also change colour after an answer is clicked-on to either green or red/pink (to show which solution is correct and which solutions are not).

+The red, technically, is substituted for a dark pink.
+I recall from my teacher training years ago that kids have started to associate red with ‘negative’/ ‘bad’/ ‘a fail’ in learning activities, which isn’t so encouraging for much younger kids.
+The pink is softer than a glaring red, while the answer grid colours still clearly indicate which answer is correct.
+Red is also a very loud colour as a background for text, so it didn’t feel like a great choice for a button with an answer typed on it, especially as younger children are still gaining their confidence in reading.

+Clear navigation, consistency in design and accessibility were important in the creation of the quiz.
+The homepage defines the word-classes with an example sentence, and a nice big button in the middle of the text-area can be pressed to start the quiz.
+It actually says ‘click here to start the quiz’ on it, and the button has a hover effect making it easier for a younger user with less practiced coordination to know when they have the pointer in the right place before ‘clicking’.
+The hover effect is quite clear (a change in border colour and an underline) to make the navigation journey clear for children.

  As the qiuSimplicity is at the heart of the basic navigation structure: a homepage that introduces the subject area and content of the site in one line, and just two other navigation options… The timeline and a feedback page.
 Consistency of design is used throughout the site, in terms of the headers and footers and the location of these features.
 The site is easy and simple to follow.
 This was a priority right from the onset of designing the site, when I hand-drew my wireframes...

 <br>
 <center>1. <img src="assets/images/frame-one.jpg" alt="wireframe drawing for homepage" width="30%"/></center>